 Price and Ordering Options

 The UHK costs $275.
 For comparison, the awesome ErgoDox EZ runs about $325.
 The UHK is a 60% keyboard which means that only the alphanumeric block is available.
-The keys are the same size as a normal keyboard but uses layers and additional keys to allow for things like escape, F-keys, or navigation keys.
-While is it much more compact, you still have all of the functionality of a full sized keyboard and can access all of the full keyboard keys without leaving your normal typing position.
+The keys are the same size as a normal keyboard but use layers and additional keys to allow for things like escape, F-keys, or navigation keys.
+While is it much more compact, you still have all of the functionality of a full-sized keyboard and can access all of the full keyboard keys without leaving your normal typing position.
 Here is a picture of the UHK next to a Kinesis Freestyle 2 for comparison.

 Instead of moving the hands across the various blocks of traditional keyboards, only fingers move.
 The characters that are not directly available can be accessed via one of the four layers built into this keyboard.

 You can order the UHK in one of 240 variations.
 Seems like overkill but it’s really just picking a key switch from 6 options, one of two layouts, one of 4 keycap printing options, and one of 5 case colors.
 I got the Kalih Brown switch, ISO layout, Mac keycap printing, and blue case.
-Color options also include black, dark red, orange, navy blue, and for those that can keep it clean white.
+Color options also include black, dark red, orange, navy blue, and for those who can keep it clean white.
 Switch options also include Kalih Blue/Red/Black or Cherry Clear/Green.
 If you are not familiar with key switch options, the following table summarizes what’s available.

 You can choose between ANSI or ISO layouts.
 The ANSI layout is used predominantly in the United States and the ISO layout is used in the rest of the world.
 Essentially the ISO layout splits the left shift key into two keys adding one for the | and \ characters.
 The ISO layout also has an L-shaped return key.
 The UHK version of ISO though comes with a bar-shaped return key.
 The founder of UHK has an excellent article ANSI or ISO?
-Which keyboard is more ergonomic that is worth a read.
+Which keyboard is more ergonomic that is worth a read?
 In a nutshell, ISO layouts force you to move further left and right hundreds of times per day to click the left shift and right return.
 You also can choose between Mac, PC, or Linux keycap printing to match the commands found on your operating system of choice.
 They only offer black keycaps though there are tons of aftermarket options to get whatever type of keycap you want and it only takes a few minutes to switch keycaps.
 I tested popping out a few keycaps and they came out with no problem and popped right back in.

 We also got the UHK Palm Rest priced at $75 which is made from natural beech wood, which is then “machined, pickled, lacquered, and finally fixated to a powder-coated steel plate.”
 We are not sure what pickled wood is, but it sure is beautiful!
 This is my first wood palm rest and so far during testing it is comfortable.
 Unlike my other palm rests over the years, as this ages it should look better!
 If you use palm rests you know within a couple of months they can make you look like a slob as they get dirty and ragged.